>>> Protocols

 Sensing Protocol

-Reconnect with external signals when you’re overstimulated, numb, or disconnected.
+Reconnect with external signals when you’re numb, disconnected, or unable to perceive clearly.

 Calculating Protocol